 Leisure time and social life for young people

 We should all limit the number of people we are in contact with in person.
-You should not have more than a maximum of 5 guests visiting in addition to those who are part of your own household.
-You should also be able to keep a distance to those who are not part of your own household.
+You should not have more than a maximum of 20 guests visiting in addition to those who are part of your own household.
+You can have more than 20 guests if the guests are from the same household.